school-of-data/GIS-curriculum/kenya/module8/module8.md

 Figure 8.15 - Delete duplicate geometries on layer points of interest

-After running the algorithm, the functionality window presents the results, it has identified 6 duplicate points, just as the topology checker, and it informs the user that it has deleted them all, leaving the points of interest layer with **2727 features**.
-Rename this layer to **pois_cleaned**.
+After running the algorithm, the functionality window presents the results, it has identified 2 duplicate points, just as the topology checker, and it informs the user that it has deleted them all, leaving the schools layer with **75 features**.
+Rename this layer to **schools_cleaned**.
 Note that the output is a layer in memory, you can make it permanent by saving it to a file.

 ![Result of running delete duplicate geometries](media/fig816.png "Result of running delete duplicate geometries")